MicroBlock-TAU/edclexcel2ebsi/readme.md

 ```

 The following JSON is then produced and as can be seen it does not yet contain
-much and has some placeholder content:
+much, the latest diploma schema is not yet used  and it has some placeholder
+content:

 ```json
 {